Full-Time Studies (degree seekers)

 Click here for more information on the Studienkolleg:

-- Assessment examinations from other Studienkollegs are only accepted by the University of Freiburg in certain individual cases.
+- The University of Freiburg only accepts assessment examinations from other Studienkollegs in certain individual cases.

 - Assessment examinations from Studienkollegs affiliated with universities of applied sciences lead to qualification to study at a university of applied science and can therefore not be accepted by the University of Freiburg.

-- Please upload both your school educational records and your Assessment Examination when you apply.
+- Please upload both your school records and your assessment examination when you apply.

-TestAS scores are only taken into account in the selection process for the degree programmes Medicine and Dentistry.
-For all other subjects, TestAS scores can be uploaded with your application instead of the student orientation test but have no influence on the allocation of places.
+TestAS scores are only taken into account in the selection process for the degree programmes in Medicine and Dentistry.
+For all other subjects, TestAS scores can be uploaded with your application in place of the student orientation test but have no influence on the allocation of places.

 Click here to find out when and how you can take TestAS: